Success at The École is seeing children become not just great students, but good people.

-Our Guidance Counselor attends each of our Elementary classrooms once a month to teach lessons on Character Education.
+Our Guidance Counselor Team attends each of our Elementary classrooms once a month to teach lessons on Character Education.
 Students learn about the core values of upstanding citizens, such as empathy and compassion, honesty, responsibility, integrity, and accountability.
 Students in grades 2 through 5 then take turns being their classroom’s “Peaceful Peer”.

-For our 6th, 7th, and 8th grades students, our Guidance Counselor has developed a more formal Character program.
-Each month Ms. Murray holds a class on a specific character trait, defining and discussing the trait with students and engaging them activities in which they can put it into practice.
+For our 6th, 7th, and 8th grades students, our Guidance Counselor Team has developed a more formal Character program.
+Each month a class is held on a specific character trait, defining and discussing the trait with students and engaging them activities in which they can put it into practice.
 Throughout the month, middle school teachers then find unique ways to incorporate the trait into their planned curriculum, while posters around the school remind students to integrate the trait in their daily interactions.
 Middle School students also have the opportunity to volunteer to be a “Friendly Falcon” for the school year, or earn—or recommend another student for—a “Caught Being Kind” award.

 The Student Council is made up of the class representatives from our Elementary and Middle Schools.
 At the beginning of the school year, each class elects two representatives and one alternate.
-At least twice a year, the Student Council meets with our Head of School, Mr. Rivaud, to express concerns, ask questions, and make suggestions—giving students an opportunity to influence school policies in ways they feel will benefit the community.
+At least twice a year, the Student Council meets with our Head of School to express concerns, ask questions, and make suggestions—giving students an opportunity to influence school policies in ways they feel will benefit the community.
 Recent topics have included the lunch menu, dress-down days, Spirit Week, and projects that allow different grades to work together.

 Peaceful Peers Mediation Initiative